CORE 01 | DECISION INSIGHT — Unraveling the Mechanisms of Customer Brand Selection

 - Data-driven strategy that connects analysis to the next step

-This white paper addresses the issue of "competitive analysis not leading to action" by explaining a methodology for identifying winning "selling points" based on data.
-How do you calculate the probability that consumers will switch from a competitor (switching rate) and develop a strategy to maximize your return on investment?
-We introduce a practical framework using examples from a consumer goods manufacturer.
+Addressing the challenge of "competitive analysis not leading to action," this presentation explains a methodology for identifying winning "selling points" based on data.
+It will cover how to calculate the probability of consumers switching from competitors (switch rate) and how to develop strategies to maximize return on investment.
+A practical framework will be presented, including examples from consumer goods manufacturers.